 Many programs may require that memory management be installed or not installed.

 If you are running MS-DOS or Windows 3.x on the computer, ensure that the computer is loading himem.sys as well as emm386.exe unless otherwise recommended by the program documentation.
 If these are both loading, consider temporarily remarking the emm386 line as it could be causing your issues.
-Additional information about loading himem.sys and emm386 can be found on our autoexec.bat and config.sys page.
+Additional information about loading himem.sys and emm386 is on our autoexec.bat and config.sys page.

 If you are running MS-DOS or Windows 3.x on the computer, temporarily disable or uninstall it to determine if it's causing your issue.